ahashim/zim-butterhaus/README.md

 ## What does it show?

-- Red `◼` when last command failed, white otherwise.
+- Red `λ` when last command failed, green otherwise.
-- Python [venv] indicator.
 - Current user.
-Red if user is root.
 - Current working directory, relative to the git root when in a git repo.
 - Current git branch name, or commit short hash when in ['detached HEAD' state].
 - Red `◍` when in a dirty git working tree, green `◍` when in a clean one.